-Welcome to District Matters, a monthly column penned by the Leader of Stratford-on-Avon District Council, Councillor Tony Jefferson.
+Welcome to District Matters, a column penned by the Leader of Stratford-on-Avon District Council, Councillor Susan Juned.
 Choose a date from below to read the most recent entries.

 Please note: these columns have previously been published in the Stratford Herald newspaper.

 Got a question for Councillor Juned?
 You can get in touch via Ask the Leader.

 We need a proactive approach to flood risk

 On Friday 20 October, we were reminded, once again, of the real damage done by flooding.

 River and surface water flooding caused by extreme weather events will occur more frequently in future years, according to the government advisory body, the Committee on Climate Change.
 Knowing this, our towns and villages need to be better prepared and protected.

 However, we have been here before.
 In past years too many of us have had to give evidence of the harm done to our communities by flood events.

 An Independent Review listened to what we had to say after the Easter floods in 1998.
 The then Deputy Prime Minister even came to Stratford-on-Avon to see for himself the damage done to the area around the Royal Shakespeare Theatre.
 My hometown of Alcester was inundated with over 70 houses affected.